afs/afs.github.io/content/substitute.md

 This document list problems that have been identified with the
-<tt>substitute</tt> operation and proposes an improved substitution evalaution
+<tt>substitute</tt> operation and proposes an improved substitution evaluation
 process that addresses these problems based on the concept of [Correlated Subquery](https://en.wikipedia.org/wiki/Correlated_subquery) found in SQL.